 Decked out like a sex shop on street level, this hip and often celeb-ridden Soho haunt majors on style but isn’t too short on substance, either.
 It serves small plates of pimped-up and artfully plated Mexican classics from a shabby-chic basement where the lighting is low and the music loud.
 The food is crowd-pleasing rather than authentic, but the likes of pork belly tacos are indulgent, tender and richly flavoured all the same.
 Ask for extra spice if you like things hot, and be prepared to pay a little extra for the surroundings.

 More than 50 years ago, the predecessor to Lupita opened its doors in Mexico City and quickly made a name for itself thanks to the unique charcoal-grilled tacos they served.
 The team brought it to the UK in 2010, opening up on Villiers Street near Charing Cross, and it is probably now one of the most authentic modern Mexicans in London, serving the same kind of food you’d find in Mexico City.
-The menu spans burritos, tostadas, quesadillas, soups and salads as well as their famous tacos, and there is also now a second branch on Commercial Street near Aldgate East.
+The menu spans burritos, tostadas, quesadillas, soups and salads as well as their famous tacos, and there are now additional locations in Kensington High Street and Spitalfields

 Tacos are the mainstay of this restaurant and takeaway on Westbourne Grove, and it echoes the spirit of the Mexican street traders that inspire its name in its simplistic style and fast-casual service.
 Fluffy homemade tortillas are filled with vibrantly spiced and carefully-sourced meat, fish and veg, with a homemade minced chorizo being among the highlights.
 Depending on the options you plump for, meat is chargrilled and smoky, artisan cheeses are carefully melted, and peppers are pickled in-house, showing a dedication to the cause that you certainly don’t find at every taco joint.